richsilv/meteor-cordova-notifications/README.md

 If the application is currently open in the foreground, a default UI alert box pops up with the supplied title and message.
 If the application is not open in the foreground, a local notification is added to the notifications tray with the supplied title and message.

+### Overriding the default behavior

-However, an arbitrary object (up to 4kb) can be passed, which can be used as the user sees fit by customising the `onNotificationGCM` callback.
+The GCM protocol is actually much more flexible than this - an arbitrary object (up to 4kb) can be passed as the payload, whilst the client callback on receipt of notifications can be completeley customised by overriding the `messageHandler` callback (see above).
+See `cordova-both.js` for the code behind the default behaviour.

-At the moment the returned object is empty, but methods may be added in future.

-Calling `NotificationClient` will, however, add a `Cordova` object to the global namespace - this is necessary as GCM requires a handler callback which is within global scope.
+Note that a `Cordova` object is added to the global namespace on the client side - this is necessary as the GCM server requires a function in global scope to be supplied as a callback.

+## TODO

+* Add Apple notifications.
+* Allow user to choose alert/local-notification/none upon receipt of messages when the app is in the foreground/background.